Ciao a tutti!

 I adore Italian cuisine and love how it interacts with daily life and visit the farmer’s market to find fresh vegetables and fruits in season.
 I am always discovering new fascinations.
 Recently, I researched yeasted cakes and spent a solid two weeks covered in flour.
 I found a whole world in Italian yeasted cakes!
 Also, making fresh pasta and homemade sourdough bread have started to border on obsession.

 I never thought I would be taking food photos on my front porch.
 Just like I thought I would never be a small-dog person.
 Life is full of surprises.
 On cooking days, I have to time everything according to the position of the sun to get the very best shot.
 If my partner is lured into the kitchen by the smell of a freshly baked cake, he knows he won’t be getting a taste until after the photo shoot.
 A batch of pasta often compares to a diva-like fashion model.
 The background and setting have to be just so to receive the prima donna on a platter with an entourage of lacy napkin, silver fork, and glass of wine, always blurred in the background.
 I love experimenting with food photography and food styling.
 I have a long way to go, but I hope you will bear with me as I stumble my way through.

 I promise to test each recipe several times and give you the most accurate instructions and measurements possible.
-With that being said, it always takes a few tries to get a recipe just right, but that is where the fun comes in.
-Please follow An Italian Dish for email updates and posts, and I’ll keep in touch during my travels to Italy.
-I plan to attend the Terra Madre Salone del Gusto in September 2018.
+With that being said, it always takes a few tries to get a recipe just right, but that’s where the fun comes in.

 For more about me, keep reading…